-This blog specifically talks about the collaboration that needs to be brought between the credit and sales teams along with the best practices that can help companies on both fronts.
+This blog specifically talks about the collaboration that is required between the credit and sales teams along with the best practices that can help companies to deliver working capital impact.

-The main attention of the sales team goes into closing a deal as quickly as possible without considering much the risk factors related to a customer’s credit.
-Which is why it sometimes tends to disappoint the sales team when the credit team puts a halt on a deal.
+The main attention of the sales team goes into closing a deal quickly without considering the risk factors related to a customer’s credit exposures.
+As a result, the sales team becomes disappointed when the credit team puts an order on hold while evaluating customer credit health.
 However, from a different perspective, the credit team is concerned with extending credit in accordance with the company’s credit policy and lowering risks so that any chances of loss or bad debts are eliminated.

 Quite naturally due to this mismatch of responsibilities and the existing communication gap, customer relationships are often negatively impacted and a lot of effort put in from either of the teams is wasted.

 In spite of the different roles of sales and credit teams, they aim to achieve the same target, which is increased revenue and reduced risk.
-Which brings us back to the question, can the sales and credit team exist side-by-side?
+The biggest question arising here is: Will the sales and credit team coexist side-by-side?

-It is important for both the teams to understand that their efforts are of immense benefit when they work collaboratively.
+It is important for both teams to understand that their efforts are of immense benefit when they work collaboratively.
 The first step to achieve this is to establish clear communication between the two teams.
-If each team has a good understanding of the various roles that the counterpart plays, then the inter-team collaboration becomes a lot easier, which eventually leads to a win-win situation for both the teams.
-This will improve the customer relationship and help both the teams to onboard customers faster.
+If each team has a good understanding of the various roles that the counterpart plays, then inter-team collaboration becomes a lot easier, which eventually leads to a win-win situation for both teams.
+This will improve the customer relationship and help both teams to onboard new as well as the existing customers faster.